VegaDeftwing/OpGuidesHugoSrc/archived/unsuckwin.md

 Edge is a pile of garbage so, let's go grab a good browser.
 Vivaldi is my recommendation, but, chrome is fine too If you want the same pretty start page I use, grab 8bitdash from here and make new tabs open to the local address by default Extensions are a must have for speed and security, so, grab your adblocker of choice, HTTPS everywhere, Magic Actions for YouTube, One Tab, and Privacy Badger are all must haves.
 HoverHound can help you save some cash too, but, I'm sure that has privacy implications.
 Greenhouse, a dictionary/thesaurus, Google Keep, The Great Suspender, and a color picker can all come in handy too.
-Really, just get what you need chrome://flags can have some good things to help you make sure everything is running smoothly too, espically if hardware acceleration is disabled for some reason
+Really, just get what you need chrome://flags can have some good things to help you make sure everything is running smoothly too, especially if hardware acceleration is disabled for some reason
 Rainmeter (Download the Beta) is a nice tool for adding some live widgets (clock, music visualizer, sys info) to your desktop.
 Doesn't have a huge overhead, but, might want to leave this one out if you have a lower end system
 Some more downtime is probably on the way, so, lets go get some messaging programs:
 Pushbullet is the best way I've found to do texting across devices